How to: Plan your Azure AD join implementation

 UPN changes are only supported starting Windows 10 2004 update.
 Users on devices with this update will not have any issues after changing their UPNs.
 For devices prior to Windows 10 2004 update, users would have SSO and Conditional Access issues on their devices.
 They need to sign in to Windows through the "Other user" tile using their new UPN to resolve this issue.

 Azure AD join:

-- Is only applicable to Windows 10 devices.
+- Is applicable to Windows 10 and Windows 11 devices.

 - Is not applicable to previous versions of Windows or other operating systems.
-If you have Windows 7/8.1 devices, you must upgrade to Windows 10 to deploy Azure AD join.
+If you have Windows 7/8.1 devices, you must upgrade at least to Windows 10 to deploy Azure AD join.

 - Is supported for FIPS-compliant TPM 2.0 but not supported for TPM 1.2.
 If your devices have FIPS-compliant TPM 1.2, you must disable them before proceeding with Azure AD join.
 Microsoft does not provide any tools for disabling FIPS mode for TPMs as it is dependent on the TPM manufacturer.
 Please contact your hardware OEM for support.

 Recommendation: Always use the latest Windows 10 release to take advantage of updated features.